NATIONAL SUICIDE PREVENTION MONTH

-September is National Suicide Awareness Month.
-Also known as Suicide Prevention Month, the month brings awareness to a topic not often talked about.
+September is National Suicide Prevention Month.
+Also known as Suicide Awareness Month, the month shines a spotlight on a topic not often talked about.

 Everyone is affected by suicide, not just the victim.
 Suicide impacts family and friends long after the loss of a loved one.
 On average, one person commits suicide every 16.2 minutes.
 Two-thirds of the people who commit suicide suffer from depression.